Introduction

 You can then remove the bolts holding the front plate and pull that off; the planetary set will come out with it.

-The rear housing with all the components are junk.
+The rear housing with all the components is junk.

 This is a part where you’ll be heading to the local machine shop, unless you have an arbor press and a metal lathe.
 The cost for this should be between $50 and $100.

-Take the sector shaft (the main shaft inside the case) and your 4×4 output.
+Take the input shaft (the main shaft inside the case) and the 4×4 transmission output shaft.

 Tell them what the application is.
-Tell them the shaft needs to be build to handle the most torque possible.
-They need to first cut down the sector shaft, then bore it out.
+Tell them the shaft needs to be built to handle the most torque possible.
+They need to first cut down the transfer case shaft, then bore it out.
 Then they need to lathe down the 4×4 output and press the two together.
 Finally, the two need to be welded together.
 You’ll start with this:

-4×4 output top, sector shaft bottom.
+4×4 transmission output shaft (top) and transfer case shaft (bottom).
 Remove that little ATF pump and discard it.

-As for the length, you cut the sector shaft off at the gear, then the 4×4 output goes in with the splines ending right where the sector shaft begins.
+As for the length, you cut the transfer case shaft off at the gear.
+The 4×4 transmission output shaft goes in with the splines ending right where the transfer case shaft begins.
+The total length of the shaft should be 5-7/8” and the output spline length should be 2-1/16”.

-You’ll have the front housing with the planetary set removed, after The next step is to cut the front output housing off.
+You should have the front BW1350 housing with the planetary set removed.
+The next step is to cut the front output housing off.
 As looking at the above picture, you want to keep the bottom hole and cut through the top hole.
-Below is what you should end up with.
+Below is what you should end up with:

 Once the hole is cut you can line the case back up on the plate.
 Drill out and tap the two most outer boss holes into the plate.
 These will thread into the plate.
 The remaining case boss holes around the 5” hole will thread into the case from the opposite side.